Images

 These archive only includes images of Jack.
 The index takes a shot at chronology.
 We have very few images of Jack during his time of service.
 The last few images were taken in England and are referred to in one of his letters.

-This archive focuses on physical places and is grouped into the three phases of Jack’s service.
+This archive focuses on images of physical places Jack visited during his service and is grouped into three galleries covering the period from February 1943 to July 1944.

-“USA” takes Jack from High School through Basic Training.
-“England” covers Jack’s deployment to England and further training and preparation for the D-Day invasion.
-“France” covers the actual invasion and the “Normandy Breakout” as well as the liberation of Paris.
+“USA” takes Jack from High School through Basic Training at various locations in the United States.
+“United Kingdom” covers Jack’s deployment to Wales, relocation to England and further preparation for the D-Day invasion.
+“France” covers Jack’s arrival at Omaha Beach up to the liberation of Paris.